 Non-residence Students - A debit card for meals may be purchased by non-boarding students.
-The card will operate on a declining balance based on the initial value purchased on the card.
+The card will operate on a declining balance based on the initial value purchased on the card and purchases are subject to tax.
 Details regarding the debit card are available through the food services area in Rosaria.